-The pay agreement enters into force on 1 February 2017 and replaces all previous pay agreements at Aarhus University as a whole for assistant engineers (the Danish Metalworkers' Union/the United Federation of Danish Workers, skilled workmen) and research technicians (the Danish Association of Professional Technicians).
+The pay agreement enters into force on 1 February 2017 and replaces all previous pay agreements at Aarhus University as a whole for laboratory technicians (Danish Laboratory Technicians Association).

 The pay agreement may be terminated subject to three months' notice; however, by 31 March 2018 at the earliest.
 Any amendments are subject to agreement by the parties.